The Factory Reading Series'

 with readings/launches by:

-Leo Brent Robillard (Lake Eloida ON)
+Leo Brent Robillard (Lake Eloida ON)lovingly hosted by rob mclennan

 Nicholas Lea (Ottawa)